Gavriil1/cip5_application_react/README.md

 - Search field, which allows user to search for notes by using keywords.
 - Responsiveness to allow users to use the app on various devices

+## User Experience

+### Target Audience

+- Individuals seeking assistance in organiz their notes.
+- Individuals aiming to monitor their pending tasks effectively.

+### User Requirements and Expectations
+- Interactive, high-quality website.
+- Links and functions work as expected.
+- Notifications to assist users in tracking all tasks.
+- Simple, intuitive application.
+- Responsive website, which allows users to use it from various devices

 ## User Stories